Hii-Arpit/ds-docs-devtron/versioned_docs/version-1.7/user-guide/use-cases/devtron-generic-helm-chart-to-run-cron-job-or-one-time-job.md

 id: devtron-generic-helm-chart-to-run-cron-job-or-one-time-job
 title: Devtron Generic Helm Chart To Run Cron Job Or One Time Job
 sidebar_label: Devtron Generic Helm Chart To Run Cron Job Or One Time Job
+hide_table_of_contents: true
 ---

 # Devtron Generic Helm Chart To Run Cron Job Or One Time Job

-**Devtron also supports Job and Cronjob pipelines.
-If you need to regularly update the image and configurations of your cronjob/job, you should prefer to create a pipeline,To know more about this you can refer the link** [cronjob/job documentation](../creating-application/base-config/deployment-template-types/job-and-cronjob.md).
+Devtron also supports Job and Cronjob pipelines.
+If you need to regularly update the image and configurations of your cronjob/job, you should prefer to create a pipeline,To know more about this you can refer the link [cronjob/job documentation](../creating-application/base-config/deployment-template-types/job-and-cronjob.md).

 ## Using Devtron-generic-Helm Chart to run Cron Job or One Time job